wLinHoo/ClassEval-T/BatchTestTool/py/README.md

 ## Output
 The evaluation results are systematically cataloged in the `output/result` directory:
 - `detailed_result.json`: Dive deep with a meticulous examination of every test case across models' outputs.
 The runtime logs for every test case are in the log directory.
+- `success_class_ratio_report.json`: Output the statistical analysis of class-level test results.

 Additionally, we provide a `calculate.py` file in the `preprocess` folder for statistical analysis of method-level test results.
 Navigate to the `preprocess` folder and execute:
 ```bash
 python calculate.py
 ```
 - `file_path`: Replace with the path of the test output file, for example, `"detailed_result.json"`;
-- `output_file_path`: Replace with the output `.txt` file path, which will contain detailed information on method-level testing, for example, `"success_ratio_report.txt"`.
+- `output_file_path`: Replace with the output `.txt` file path, which will contain detailed information on method-level testing, for example, `"success__method_ratio_report.txt"`.

 ## Compile Test
 Navigate to the `preprocess` folder and execute: